SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/add-barcode-range-for-international-arrival-containers.md

 ---
-title: Set up international arrival containers
+title: Set up International Arrival Containers
 excerpt: >-
-  A _barcode range_ for an international arrival container is a specific set of numbers designated for tracking containers arriving into the UK from overseas.
+  A _barcode range_ for an International Arrival Container is a specific set of numbers designated for tracking containers arriving into the UK from overseas.
   These barcodes are used to uniquely identify containers at various stages of the shipping and handling process, facilitating efficient tracking and